 OVERALL PROJECT LIFECYCLE STAGE: Early development

-CO2 CAPTURE CAPACITY VOLUME: Initial phase of up to 11 million tonnes over 15 years (or an annual average capture rate of approximately 0.8 million tonnes per annum (Mtpa), long-term target of up to 10 Mtpa
+CO2 CAPTURE CAPACITY VOLUME: Initial phase of up to 11 million tonnes over 15 years (or an annual average capture rate of approximately 0.8 million tonnes per annum, Mtpa), long term target of up to 10 Mtpa

 CAPTURE TYPE / METHOD: Various, depending on processes but including amine absorption for post-combustion capture plus process by-product CO2

 NEW BUILD OR RETROFIT: Retrofit (the project proposal involves modifications to existing plants to capture CO2 streams)

 CO2 CAPTURE START DATE: mid-2020’s

 PRIMARY STORAGE OPTION: Dedicated geological storage - offshore deep saline formations

-Potential locations include saline formations in the Bunter Sandstone in the Southern North Sea and the Captain Sandstone offshore the North Eastern coast of Scotland.
-These were considered as part of the UK power generation CCS programme and have both completed FEED.
+Potential locations include saline formations in the Bunter Sandstone in the southern North Sea and the Captain Sandstone offshore the northeast coast of Scotland.
+These were considered as part of the UK power generation CCS programme and have both completed Front End Engineering Design (FEED).

 STORAGE FORMATION AND DEPTH: Under evaluation

 TRANSPORTATION DISTANCE TO STORAGE SITE (LENGTH OF PIPELINE): Dependent on storage site location.
-Approximately 10 miles / 16 km of onshore pipeline; approximately 93 miles / 150 km offshore for the Southern North Sea storage option and over 248 miles / 400 km for the NE option.
+Approximately 16 kilometres / 10 miles of onshore pipeline; approximately 150 kilometres / 93 miles offshore for the southern North Sea storage option and over 400 kilometres / 248 miles for the northeast option.

 Carbon dioxide would be captured initially using conventional available technologies from the industrial cluster in Teesside using a shared onshore pipeline network.
-Some CO2 is already separated as part of an industrial process (for example, in fertilizer production).
+Some CO2 is already separated as part of an industrial process (for example, in fertiliser production).
 The captured CO2 would be compressed to dense phase at each location and then piped to an offshore storage location.